 What is Imbolc about and how can we honour this ancient festival in modern times?
 It has much to offer us in this troubled times.

-I started exploring the Celtic/Gaelic Wheel of the Year last year, to tap into my Celtic roots and learn a bit more about my heritage in a new way.
-Last year, when I was attending the Canadian Herb Conference, I learned from one of the speakers that my surname, Beaith, actually comes from Druid times as Beith, which means Birch Tree and is the first letter of the Druid Alphabet!
+I started exploring the Celtic/Gaelic Wheel of the Year a couple of years ago, to tap into my Celtic roots and learn a bit more about my heritage.
+I ha learned from one of the speakers that my surname, Beaith, actually comes from Druid times as Beith, which means Birch Tree and is the first letter of the Druid Alphabet!
 Wow!
 That was neat to learn about my heritage.

 What is IMBOLC?
 Imbolc is an ancient pagan holiday that is celebrated to honour the Celtic Fire and Sun Goddess Saint Brigid.
 The Word Imbolc can be translated two ways to mean "in the belly" and "in milk".
 It was a time when pregnant farm animals would start to lactate in preparation for spring birth.
 Saint Brigid is seen as bringing back the sun and initiating the fertility of spring.
 Even if it is buried deep under the snow in parts of the Northern Hemisphere, we could begin to tap into a kind of stirring and awakening energy, and a celebration of hearth & home.

 Imbolc differs from the communal, family focused gathering of winter solstice, in that it takes on an energy of inspiration, shaking off the winter doldrums a bit and dusting yourself off.
 It invites you inwards on a journey thinking about what DO YOU want to plant and nourish this year?

 Imbolc lands when we are in one of the coldest and snowiest parts of winter, traditionally when the wolves are howling more, the pantry is getting bare, and we are starting to anticipate gardening weather coming up and beginning to prepare our bodies and homes for springtime.